+Program Title:Diving Medical TechnicianCIP Number:0249030402Program Length:14 credit hoursSOC Code:49-9092

-Program Title: CIP Number: Diving Medical Technician 0249030402 ertificate program is part of the Diving Business and Technology AAS degree program (0249030400).
-At the completion of this am, the student will be able to: Demonstrate scuba diving skills at an exemplary level.
-The student will be able to: 01.01 Identify the gas composition of typical breathing air.
+This certificate program is part of the Diving Business and Technology AAS degree program (0249030400).
+At the completion of this program, the student will be able to:

+01.0 Demonstrate scuba diving skills at an exemplary level.
+The student will be able to:

+01.01 Identify the gas composition of typical breathing air.

 01.02 Define and explain the gas laws as they relate to diver buoyancy, air consumption and their physiological effects upon the diver.

 01.03 Explain pressure changes in the air vs. water and their physiological effects upon the diver.

 01.04 Explain cardiopulmonary anatomy and physiology as they relate to the physiological responses of diving.

-Demonstrate the skills required for scuba rescue and emergency medicine.
-The student will be able to: 02.01 Demonstrate the skills required for effective field emergency medical management of diving injuries including decompression illness, drowning, hypothermia, marine life injuries and conventional trauma.
+02.0 Demonstrate the skills required for scuba rescue and emergency medicine.
+The student will be able to:

+02.01 Demonstrate the skills required for effective field emergency medical management of diving injuries including decompression illness, drowning, hypothermia, marine life injuries and conventional trauma.

 02.02 Demonstrate how to appropriately deliver oxygen to a breathing and non-breathing diver.

 02.03 Demonstrate how to deliver oxygen to a conscious and unconscious diver.

 02.04 Demonstrate the ability to conduct rapid neurological field examinations.

-Demonstrate the skills required for recompression chamber operations.
-The student will be able to: 03.01 Identify the functions of a recompression chamber.
+03.0 Demonstrate the skills required for recompression chamber operations.
+The student will be able to:

+03.01 Identify the functions of a recompression chamber.

 03.02 Identify the different types of recompression chambers.

 03.03 Identify the materials that recompression chambers are constructed from.
-03.04 Explain the physiological aspects of running a treatment in a recompression chamber.

-Program Length: SOC Code: 14 credit hours